ericschmid-uchicago/AutoDiff/README.md

 ### Implementation Notes

 - Forward mode currently optimized for first derivatives
-- Backward mode supports derivatives of any order via recursive symbolic differentiation
+- Reverse mode supports derivatives of any order by generating new computational graphs for each derivative level
 - Custom implementations for arithmetic, trigonometric, and transcendental functions

 ## Mathematical Background